 There are many online QR Code generators that help you create an Event QR Code.
 Using Scanova for demo, here’s how you can create one:

 c.
-Start cstomizing the landing page by adding the event title and banner images (upto three)
+Start customizing the landing page by adding the event title and banner images, specifying background color, amongst other details.
+You can add up to 10 description boxes and buttons.

 k.
-Next, you’ll see three QR Code designs—standard black-and-white, custom with logo, and custom with background.
+Next, you’ll see two QR Code designs—custom with logo and custom with background.
 Proceed with either design options

 That’s it.
 Your Event QR Code will be downloaded.